HaShminiya: Season 2

-The second season opens at the superior court, where Dedi and Avner stand trial for illegally using children.
-They are on the verge of insanity, but the testimony of Yair Noam, the prime minister (who had headed the project as the education minister) leads to their acquittal.
-Dedi, Dganit and Avner start a new project, this time with state approval.
+The second season opens at the superior court, where Daddy and Avner stand trial for illegally using children.
+They are on the verge of insanity, but the testimony of Yair Noam, the prime minister (who had headed the project as the energy minister) leads to their acquittal.
+Daddy, Dganit and Avner start a new project, this time with state approval.
 The Prime Minister sets up an elaborate watch tower at the top of the Azrieli Towers, where they can work undisturbed.
 The ostensible reason is solving some of the country's problems, but in fact, the state is trying to use their lambda energy.
 The project is well funded by the Prime Minister and his assistant, Muli Noam.

-Nini decides to be 15 again and Aya visits Lillie in jail and follows her to Patmos, her asylum.
+Nini decides to be 15 again and Aya visits Lilly in jail and follows her to Patmos, her asylum.
 The plane to Patmos crashes and it is assumed that Aya has died in the crash, although no corpse is found.
 At the same time, Dganit meets an orphaned girl named Nitzan and adopts her.
 Nitzan sleeps in Aya's room and starts to spend time with the group.
 At first, she's dating Dori, but finally she's dating Adam, after he reconciles himself with Aya's death.
 Avner recognizes lambda ripples in Nitzan too and she joins the project, instead of Aya.
 At the same time, the viewer is shown that Aya is not dead, but in a desert in the middle of nowhere.

 Aya discovers that she had been kidnapped by Muli Noam, and confronts him.
 Muli is a member of a sect named "Scorpio", a destructive sect that wants to spread their ideas using the lambda ripples and seeks to dominate the world.
 The sect tries to pump Aya's energy and even threatens to hurt Adam's sister, Rotem.
-Later, they kidnap Dedi.
+Later, they kidnap Daddy.
 At the same time, Daniel Harris, a 19-year-old millionaire, enters Natascha and Roni's life.
 He dates Roni and taking Natascha as an apprentice artist under his patronage.
 However, he is a member of Scorpio.
-Just before the season ends, it is revealed that Lillie is also a member of the sect.
-She saves her ex-husband and daughter, Dedi and Aya, but goes to jail again.
+Just before the season ends, it is revealed that Lilly is also a member of the sect.
+She saves her ex-husband and daughter, Daddy and Aya, but goes to jail again.

-The sect members kidnap the octette and bring them into the temple where Aya, Dedi and Lillie are held.
-Dedi shoots Muli and all the sect members are arrested by the police, except Daniel, who escapes.
+The sect members kidnap the octette and bring them into the temple where Aya, Daddy and Lilly are held.
+Daddy shoots Muli and all the sect members who remain alive are arrested by the police, except Daniel, who escapes.
 The octette members, and especially Adam, are shocked to see Aya alive.
 Aya comes back home, but she is broken-hearted and feels uncomfortable around her friends.
 Nitzan moves to Roni's house, instead of Roni's sister, Elli, who flies to London as an MTV emissary.
-Dganit tells Dedi that she is pregnant.
+Dganit tells Daddy that she is pregnant.